 Japan is also one of the most advanced and tech-friendly countries in the world.
-Can you imagine a world without the karaoke, the Gameboy or a Prius?
+Can you imagine a world without karaoke, the Gameboy, or a Prius?

-Also, did you know that the Japanese characters that make up Japan’s name mean sun-origin and that Japan is often referred to as the “Land of the Rising Sun”?
+Also, did you know that the Japanese characters that comprise Japan’s name (日本) literally mean “origin of the sun” and that Japan is often referred to as the “Land of the Rising Sun”?

 Japan: Facts, Figures, and Features